tachiyomiorg/website/website/src/docs/guides/local-series/index.md

 ---
 title: Local series
-description: If you like to download and organize your media, then you want to know how to manage your own series in Tachiyomi.
+description: For users who would like to download and organize their own media.
 ---

 # Local series